Learn How To Pickle Vegetables The Easy Way

 The great thing about learning how to pickle vegetables using the quick pickling method is that it gives you a finished product in just days.

-You can eat a quick pickled vegetables just hours after you make it.
+Refrigerate them right after you make them, and then you can eat them in as little as 3-4 hours.
 I find that it doesn’t have the flavor I’m looking for at that point.
-But 2 or 3 days into the process and quick pickled vegetables are absolutley delicious.
+But 2 or 3 days into the process and quick pickled vegetables are absolutely delicious.

 Different vegetables will require varying time frames to reach peak flavor.
 If the vegetable is very pourous, like a cucumber, it will absorb the brine very quickly.
 A dense, less pourous vegetable, like a carrot will take a bit longer to absorb the brine.